- PlaceEhrwald

 - 10,000 torches and fireplaces light up the Ehrwald mountains in surprising motifs

-- Probably the most creative fire artists in Tyrol
+- Probably the most creative summer solstice fires in Tirol

-- Intangible UNESCO World Heritage Site since 2010
+- Part of the UNESCO Intangible World Heritage List since 2010

-There are essentially two categories of mountain fires in Tyrol.
-The first is the solstice fires, which are the most common.
-They are lit in June at the solstice - or the weekend closest to it.
+There are essentially two categories of mountain fires in Tirol.
+The first are the solstice fires, which are the most common.
+They are lit in June at the summer solstice – or the weekend closest to it.
 Secondly, in a few regions there are the Sacred Heart of Jesus fires, which are usually lit around two weeks earlier.
-They primarily commemorate the Tyrolean Landsturm's resistance against Napoleon's troops in 1796.
-The Brixental Valley mountain bonfires, which take place every year in August, are out of the ordinary.
-What all mountain fires have in common is that they are of pre-Christian origin.
+These commemorate Tirol's resistance against Napoleon's troops in 1796.
+The Brixental Valley mountain bonfires, which take place every year in August, are out of the ordinary due to their late date in the summer.
+What all mountain fires have in common is that they can trace their origins back to pre-Christian times.